 - You will have a private master cabin with ensuite toilet and shower.

-Gulets vary from 16 to 35 m in length and have large forward and aft decks, ideal for sun bathing.
+- Gulets vary from 16 to 35 m in length and have large forward and aft decks, ideal for sun bathing.

 Cabin charter or Private charter

 When there is just you and your partner, you can rent a master cabin: a cabin charter and join the 3 to 6 other couples on your holiday in Greece or Turkey.

-With a private charter or full charter you and your party will have the whole gulet and its crew at your disposal with a decisive say in the route/itinerary and the activities.
+With a private charter or full charter you and your party will have the whole gulet and her crew at your disposal with a decisive say in the route/itinerary and the activities.
 Just think of it as your own private charter yacht.

-Downsides of Gulet cruises
+Comparison of Gulet cruises

-- A generator also means noise-pollution and filthy diesel fumes, which are certainly not appreciated by your neighbours along the quay.
+- A generator also means noise-pollution and filthy diesel fumes, which are certainly not appreciated by your neighbours along the quay

 So, there are less options to cruise a Gulet in the Cyclades, Ionian, Saronic and other must-see sailing areas in Greece and Turkey.

-Luxury crewed charters on mega yachts and gulets.
+Luxury crewed charters on mega yachts and gulets